 Developers need to get comfortable with the idea of testing and evolving their systems based on the sort of accurate feedback they can only derive by observing the way these systems behave in production.
 Sole reliance on pre-production testing won’t stand them in good stead, not just for the future but also for the increasingly distributed present of even the most nominally non-trivial architecture.

 I don’t believe everyone is an Operations engineer.
-But I do absolutely believe that Operations is a shared responsibility.
+But I do absolutely believe that the operation of a service is a shared responsibility.
 Grasping the basics of mechanical sympathy (understanding how the hardware works) can make one a better developer.
 The same can be said about operational sympathy (understanding how the service works in production).

 Developers need to learn to code (and test!) accordingly.
 I usually find such proclamations more handwavy and aspirational than actionable.
 What does it mean for a developer to “code accordingly”?